Girondins and Montagnards

 Jean-Paul Marat called for the Girondins to be arrested and detained.
 Bertrand Barère asked the Girondin deputies to prevent trouble by voluntarily resigning.
 The prominent Girondin Maximin Isnard refused to do so, declaring that he represented the people of his département and would resign only on their instruction.

-The Girondin faction had led the revolution since late 1791.
-Now, it had been declared an enemy of the revolution.
+Finally, after a standoff and debates lasting several hours, the Convention voted to expel the Girondins.
+The Girondinist faction had led the revolution since late 1791 – now it had been declared an enemy of the revolution.
 Some of the Girondin deputies were detained under house arrest.
 Others fled Paris to the provinces, where they tried to mobilise opposition against the Montagnard-dominated Convention.
-In late October 1793, Brissot and 21 of his Girondin followers were tried by the Revolutionary Tribunal and guillotined.

 french revolution girondins and montagnards